Bernardo-MG/spring-ws-security-soap-example/readme.md

 # Spring Web Services WS-Security Example

-[Spring WS][spring-ws] SOAP web service setting up the various [WS-Security][ws-security] protocols.
+Sample [Spring WS][spring-ws] SOAP web service which sets up various [WS-Security][ws-security] protocols.

-The project prepares several endpoints, one for each security protocol (unsecured, plain password, digested password, signed and encrypted).
-Two implementations of WS-Security, [WSS4J][wss4j] and [XWSS][xwss], are used for this.
+Two implementations of WS-Security, [WSS4J][wss4j] and [XWSS][xwss], are supported.
+For each of them there will be a different endpoint for each authentication methods:

+- Unsecure.
+- Plain password.
+- Digested password.
+- Signature.
+- Encryption.

 All these endpoint are based on the same structure: an annotated class, a XSD file used to generate the WSDL and a simple model.
 Only the actual Spring configuration varies from one another.

+The configuration makes use of XML and properties files.
+This way it is easier noticing what is the actual reusable code, and what is just part of the configuration.

 [![Release docs](https://img.shields.io/badge/docs-release-blue.svg)][site-release]
 [![Development docs](https://img.shields.io/badge/docs-develop-blue.svg)][site-develop]